 Whitewater rafting is fun, exciting, and exhilarating.
 It is also a fabulous way to experience wilderness and see spectacular Rocky Mountain scenery from a different perspective.

 Many of our guests are new to rafting and keen to see what all the hubbub is about.
-Let’s answer some commonly asked questions so to make everyone feel comfortable and knowledgeable about their upcoming Kicking Horse rafting adventure.
+Let’s answer some commonly asked questions in our beginner’s guide to river rafting so to make everyone feel comfortable and knowledgeable about their upcoming Kicking Horse River rafting adventure.

 No. Guests, however, should be comfortable around moving water and be prepared to get splashed (it is river rafting, after all!).
 In addition to wetsuits, neoprene booties, spray jackets, and helmets, Wild Water Adventures also provides government-approved life jackets.
 A comprehensive safety briefing is conducted at the river’s edge before rafting begins.
 Be sure to pay attention to this briefing and to your guide once on the raft.

 What do I need to bring?

 Guests need only bring a few items from home:

 - Bathing suit (to wear under the wetsuit)

 - Towel (for changing afterward back at the River Base)

 All trips have Class 2 & 3 waves and rapids.
 This translates into bouncy and splashy whitewater that spills over the sides of the rafts.
 For this reason, the Gentle trip makes for a perfect introduction to whitewater rafting with its ‘mild to moderate’ wave action.

 Our other trips also have Class 4 whitewater.
 This is the BIG stuff that produces BIG waves.
 Rafters will definitely get soaked in this kind of whitewater.
 The half-day Whitewater Exciter, full-length Tradition, and double-run Maximum Horsepower trips all raft the Class 4 ‘wild’ section of the river for which the Kicking Horse is famous.